whaleygeek/bitio/README.md

 Unzip the zip file

-Flash the micropython.hex file onto your micro:bit by dragging and dropping it onto the MICROBIT drive that appears when you plug in your micro:bit
+Flash the bitio.hex file onto your micro:bit by dragging and dropping it onto the MICROBIT drive that appears when you plug in your micro:bit

 Run (in Python 2 or Python 3, both are supported) the counter.py example